shohan-ch/laravel-8-crud/README.md

 ## How to install and run on your local system

 - git clone https://github.com/shohan-ch/laravel-8-crud.git
-- create a database with the name crud
+- create a database with the name "crud"
 - php artisan migrate
 - php artisan serve (if the server opens up, http://127.0.0.1:8000, then we are good to go)
 - And finally go to this uri (http://127.0.0.1:8000/product/)

-(img/Hnet-image.gif)
+(/download.png)